Sebxs13/ML3Gui/README.md

 #### Our goal is to create a program in java that works as a simple virtual machine.
 It will be capable of performing basicML programs.
 The purpose of this program is to teach students CS principles.

-#### The program has three classes: Main, Machine, and Memory.
-The Main class creates a machine object, and uses JFileChooser to prompt the user to choose a file.
-Afterwhich Machine calls two of its methods parse and run.
+#### The program has five classes:  WordGui, MLGuiController, MLApplication, Machine, and Memory.
+WordGui and MLapplication work together to create the GUI.
+The MLGuiController bridges the gap between machine and the GUI, so that all the buttons work and the information displays.
+The two functions in Machine that pull everything together are Parse and Run.
 Parse organizes the file into a readable format for the run function.
 Run goes through each basicML command and calls a use case depending on the contents of the command.
-The function of each use case is described below

 ## How to Run Our program through Commandline:
 1. check that you have java installed